Table of Contents

 It happens in dogs when there is an abnormal reduction in hormones, and their adrenal glands don’t produce enough hormones for normal function.

-This can result in a variety of symptoms such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, as well as a loss of weight.
+This can result in various symptoms such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, and a loss of weight.

 Some dogs that spit up white foam might even have cardiomyopathy; others might have an idiopathic neurologic episode.